simukappu/activity_notification/docs/Setup.md

 ```

 The generator will install an initializer which describes all configuration options of *activity_notification*.
-It also generates a i18n based translation file which we can configure the presentation of notifications.
+It also generates an i18n based translation file which we can configure the presentation of notifications.

 #### ORM Dependencies